 In this case, the error occurred during the client initialization.
-Probably the SLM:
+Check these situations:

-- Client shared library file could not be opened or read. - Client cannot open or read the server location file, 'servers.xml'. - Server is not running.
+- SLM Client shared library file could not be opened or read. - SLM Client cannot open or read the server location file, 'servers.xml'. - SLM Server is not running.